mguryeva/api-docs/whitepapers/cyber•Chain.md

 Pretty huge amount of problems to fix.
 It would be naive to bootstrap a search engine from a scope where Google, Baidu and Yandex exist.
 We need to find a special area there general purpose search engines sucks.
 Variety of distributed ledgers such as blockchains and tangles can be primary content-addressable data suppliers and this is a scope where current search engines are not the best at work.
 Moreover blockchain technology evolves very rapidly and has a lot of promises so it is a sure bet.

 The idea is to initially deploy a blockchain based search engine for the purpose of searching across other blockchains so it can be useful from the first day.
-In parallel we design the cyber•Fund _application_ [CFUND] based on cyber•Chain to solve a problem of trustless realtime blockchain asset valuation.
+In parallel we design the cyber•Fund _application_ [CFUND] based on cyber•Chain to solve a problem of trustless realtime blockchain asset valuation which add to search useful capabilities.
 But we need to design cyber•Chain in a way to be scalable for a more broad definition of a general purpose _search and valuation engine_, so more applications can emerge.
 Currently about 15 trusted (and thousands of non trusted) and globally available distributed ledgers exists with about 1 billion transactions accumulated.
-Just in last year amount of accumulated blockchain transactions increase tenfold.
+Just in last year amount of accumulated blockchain transactions increased tenfold.
 Not all this transactions are financial in some sense.
 E.g. Steem [STM] blockchain and it's Russian sister Golos [GLS] are primary store user generated text such as posts and votes.
 As transactions are the only way of changing states in databases currently used by any web application we foresee that distributed ledgers become primary source of public information in 21st century due to tremendous benefits of the technology [ENIGMA, ....].

 Thus we are to declare the _principles_ of a general purpose decentralized and distributed search engine for the upcoming age: